 The detailed description of our proposed path planning algorithm, PPA, is given in Algorithm 1.
-PPA takes network graph \mathcal{G} , origin o and destination d cloudlets for the service handoff m, the associated time constraint for the service handoff (θ_m) , the time valuation of user m (λ_m) , and the time valuation of the EM for all users as its inputs.
+PPA takes network graph \mathcal{G}{i} , origin o and destination d cloudlets for the service handoff m, the associated time constraint for the service references are available simultaneously (i.e., they do handoff (θ_m), the time valuation of user m (λ_m), and Authorized licensed use limited to: TU Wien Bibliothek.
+Downloaded on June 29,2023 at 09:42:59 UTC from IEEE Xplore.
+Restrictions apply.

+the time valuation of the EM for all users as its inputs.
 PPA includes these steps: